It is easy to forget how much San Luis de Sabinillas has

 church a little further down and then, running right to left,

 Calle Los Arcos.
-A hostel with an English pub that is now
+A Spanish restaurant, possibly the oldest in Sabinillas, that is now

 was to the left while a Hotel, Don Luisa, was the main